canonical/rebac-admin-ui-handlers/_example/README.md

 return nil, v1.NewAuthenticationError("invalid token")
 ```

 It's best to use the error types defined in the `v1` package, so that the library could respond with the correct HTTP status code.
-Note that, if there's some other error (e.g., a database/IdP communication failure), the method should not use the `NewAuthenticationError`, because it's basically an internal server error:
+Note that, if there's some other error (e.g., a database/IdP communication failure), the method should not use the `NewAuthenticationError`, because it's basically an internal server error.
+In such cases it's best to use `NewUnknownError`:

 ```go
 return nil, v1.NewUnknownError("database not reachable")